Welcome to

 Barcelona Park Guell Admission Ticket

 Park Guell receives a large influx of visitors daily.
-It is the most visited park in the world.
+It is the most visited park in the world, in 2023, received 4.4 million visitors (83% of tickets were sold in advance).
 To ensure your entry, we recommend purchasing your ticket in advance:

 Park Guell Opening Hours